CManning95/DCEMRI-SubtleBBBSimulations/README.md

 ## Usage

-The GUI is accessible from 'DCE_sims_GUI.fig' - it utilises the code from the .mat file of the same name.
+The GUI is accessible from `DCE_sims_GUI.fig` - it utilises the code from the .mat file of the same name.

 Parameters may be set manually, or by using the preset parameter buttons (NAWM - 3T MRI, scGM - 3T MRI) Simulations can assess ranges of appropriate PS and vP values by pressing the